oclif/oclif.github.io/docs/releasing.md

 title: Release
 ---

-There are 2 strategies for releasing oclif CLIs. npm and standalone tarballs.
+There are 2 main strategies for releasing oclif CLIs: npm and standalone tarballs.
 You can publish to one or both.

 ## npm